In this post, we are going to see some simple checksum functions that we can use in small processors like Arduino to verify data integrity.

 }

-CRCs have very good error detection rates.
-The reason is the greater mixing of bits that the application of polynomials entails.
-In general, their behavior is comparable to 1/(2^k), a reference limit in checksum analysis (understanding comparable as being able to be measured with it, not that it reaches it).
+CRCs have very good detection rates.
+The reason is the greater mixing of bits that the application of polynomials implies.
+In general, their behavior is comparable to 1/(2^k), a reference limit in checksum analysis (understanding comparable as being able to be measured against it, not that it reaches it).

 Like Fletcher checksums, CRCs detect complete exchanges of fragments.
 In general, the behavior of a CRC is slightly superior to the equivalent Fletcher with the same number of bits.

-The main problem is, as we have mentioned, the higher calculation requirements.
-However, despite its simple formulation, the CRC8 checksum seen as an example has a very good fault detection capability, with moderate processor usage.
+The biggest problem is, as we mentioned, the greater calculation requirements.
+However, despite its simple formulation, the CRC8 checksum seen as an example has a very good failure detection capability, with moderate processor use.

-There are several libraries for Arduino that allow you to calculate CRC16.
-However, since the detection capability is superior, but not much higher than Fletcher16, my advice is to use this one for its greater simplicity and speed of calculation.
+There are several libraries for Arduino that allow calculating CRC16.
+However, given that the detection capability is superior, but not much superior to Fletcher16, my advice is to use the latter for its greater simplicity and calculation speed.

 Download the Code